JuliaWaveScattering/MultipleScattering.jl/README.md

 A Julia library for simulating, processing, and plotting multiple scattering of acoustic waves.

 The library uses the multipole method to solve the Helmholtz equation (time-harmonic acoustics) in two dimensions.
 This method is particularly efficient at solving scattering problems for particles in an infinite domain.
-Currently the library is configured for circular particles with any radius, density, sound speed and packing fraction.
+The library is configured to use T-matrices to represent scattering from particles with any shape and properities.
+Currently, T-matrices are provided for circular and capsule particles with any radius, density, sound speed and packing fraction.
 For details on the maths see [Martin (1995)](https://pdfs.semanticscholar.org/8bd3/38ec62affc5c89592a9d6d13f1ee6a7d7e53.pdf) and [Gower et al. (2017)](https://arxiv.org/abs/1712.05427).

 #### Near Surface Backscattering
 If you are here to learn about